synesthesiam/rhasspy/README.md

 Rhasspy transforms speech commands into [Home Assistant events](https://www.home-assistant.io/docs/configuration/events/) that [trigger automations](https://www.home-assistant.io/docs/automation/trigger/#event-trigger).
 You define these commands in a Rhasspy [profile](doc/profiles.md) using a specialized template syntax that lets you control how Rhasspy creates the events it sends to Home Assistant.

-Let's say you have an RGB of some kind in your bedroom that's hooked up already to Home Assistant.
+Let's say you have an RGB light of some kind in your bedroom that's hooked up already to Home Assistant.
 You'd like to be able to say things like "*set the bedroom light to red*" to change its color.
 To start, you could write a [Home Assistant automation](https://www.home-assistant.io/docs/automation/action/) to help you out:

     automation:
       # Change the light in the bedroom to red.